-Mayor Bill West announces that the 2014 Mayor's Hatchet Toss contest will be at 9 AM Wednesday November 6th next to the Old Court House at South Bedford street just off the Circle.
+Georgetown Mayor Bill West announces that the 2014 Mayor's Hatchet Toss contest will be at 9 AM Thursday November 6th next to the Old Court House at South Bedford street just off the Circle.
 He challenges ALL Sussex County Mayors to show off their tossing abilities.

 President of Return Day, Rosalie Walls is pleased to announce that W. Layton Johnson, former Mayor of Georgetown, Retired Brig.
 General and longtime Town Crier W Layton Johnson will be the 2014 Return Day Parade Grand Marshal.

 Return Day announcement: Return Day 2014 is going back to it's roots.
 The Ox Roast is back on the Circle, Wednesday night Nov.
 5th the entertainment will also be on the Circle, appearing on the Delaware Electric Cooperative Stage starting at 5 PM .The second Cornhole and Horseshoe tournaments will also be on the Circle Wednesday night.
 Of course, the VFW beer wagon and 16 Mile Craft Brewery beer tap are also going to be on the Circle that night.

 Return Day President, Rosalie Walls, wishes to share with you that the Sussex County Return Day Committee and the Town of Georgetown have worked together to bring back the Return Days of Old.
 Road closures will be kept to a minimum, closer to what Return Day was like in the 1990's and early 2000's.
 The Ox Roast will be back on the Circle, food vendors will be on North Bedford Street as they were before.
 The Wednesday night bands, starting at 5 PM will also be on the Circle.